Shopping for a new Infiniti Q70?

 The big news for 2015 is the introduction of a new extended-wheelbase Q70L model.
 With an extra 5.9 inches of legroom and a best-in-class 32.4 inches of knee room, as well as larger rear doors with an auto-closing feature, the Q70L should appeal to those who intend to transport VIPs (or themselves) in the back seat.
 Heated rear seats, extra reading lamps, and a 12V power outlet are among this model's extras.

 In previous model years road noise could be an issue in the Q70, more than other luxury sedans its size.
-But we're looking for that to change, as all versions of the 2015 Q70 also get more sound insulation and tighter seals, as well as active noise cancellation across the model line, all to help keep the cabin quieter.
+But the addition of more sound insulation and tighter seals, as well as active noise cancellation across the model line, all to help keep the cabin quieter.

 The 2015 Infiniti Q70 will, as before, include a very strong set of standard features, with V-6 versions getting heated leather seats; rain-sensing wipers; Bluetooth; Intelligent Key system; automatic climate control; and more.
 Q70 V-8 versions get Bose audio; Bluetooth audio streaming; voice-activated navigation: an in-dash DVD player; a heated steering wheel; and ventilated front seats.
 New features this year include an Enhanced Intelligent Key system, enhanced Bose Studio Surround audio, and an Infiniti Personal Assistant concierge service.